nataliemeow/fobos/README.md

 [Discord Server](https://discord.gg/TWbdwawN)

 > [!IMPORTANT]
-> Fobos is not designed to port existing Lua software to JavaScript.
-Its main purpose is to introduce Lua as a language for web development.
+> Fobos is **not designed** to port existing Lua software to JavaScript.
+It's main purpose is to introduce Lua as a language for web development.

 > [!CAUTION]
-> Fobos is currently in a *unfinished* state.
+> Fobos is currently in a **unfinished** state.
 Don't rely on it as it will contain breaking changes

 ## Parity